jamesshore/simplebuild/README.md

 Simplebuild tasks can be used in any Node.js program, so it's easy to create tasks that depend on other tasks.
 If there's a module that does just what you need, no worries--just `require()` it and use it!

 Simplebuild also supports "mapper modules" that change the way tasks run, and "extension modules" that interface with other tools.
 For example, the `simplebuild-map-header` module adds a header to tasks, and the `simplebuild-ext-promisify` module converts tasks into promises.
-Modules can be chained together, providing flexibility and power, without requiring any special programming for tasks.
+Modules can be chained together, providing flexibility and power, without requiring any special programming in the tasks.

 In this example, a single addition (the second line) to the "Promises" example above adds a header to all tasks: